HiDefTextiles/HiDefKnits/README.md

 ###### Give an account of how the project is managed, who control and responsibility each participant.
 Specify the project manager, who is in control project and its division of labor.

-The adminstration of HiDef Knits is composed of a project manager and core developers of HiDef Knits along with outside advisors from knitware industry.
+The adminstration of HiDef Knits is composed of a project manager and core developers of HiDef Knits along with outside advisors from knitwear industry and University of Iceland.
 The role of the project manager is to plan, organize meetings, communicate information as well as to monitor and ensure the proper progress of the project.
 Project manager is responsible for keeping track of project accounting and